toaderflorin/eksia/_posts/2017-08-27-component-architecture.markdown

 And last but not least, the list of tasks:

 <script src="https://gist.github.com/toaderflorin/70e6cbc872f55cf9cfe3fdf546fb1178.js"></script>

+It is desirable to use functional components whenever possible.
+Not only are they easier to write and the code is more succint, but the fact that don't handle their own state is also advantageous.
+The *TaksList* component just passes the *deleteTaskClick* handler through to the *Task* component.
+We are using a similar bind approach here, as we did for *AddTask*.

 The code was slightly tweaked and simplfied for legibility.
 Download the full version [here](https://github.com/toaderflorin/florintoader).